Research Group

 Clinical AI, Physician-Controlled

 Open-source, privacy-first clinical AI.
-Built by physicians, for physicians.
+Built by a physician, for physicians.

 “The tools a physician uses should serve the physician — not the other way around.”